IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI

-Through this structure, \sysname{} enables users to explicitly define their exploratory intent and modularize it into \textit{Exploration Blocks} (DG1).
-These blocks can be chained to preserve prior exploration and incrementally build the next exploration upon it, supporting continuity throughout the process (DG2).
-Additionally, previously explored blocks and paths are stored as a reusable format, allowing users to efficiently revisit and evolve their ideas over multiple iterations (DG3).
+Through this structure, \sysname{} enables users to explicitly define their divergent intent and modularize it into \textit{Exploration Blocks} (DG1).
+These blocks can be chained to preserve prior exploration and build new explorations incrementally.
+Previously explored blocks and paths are stored as a reusable format, allowing users to efficiently revisit and reuse their past explorations (DG2).